 Gladstone providers participate in network for several insurance companies.
+Gladstone is in network with the following health insurance companies: CareFirst, Blue Cross/Blue Shield, Cigna and United Healthcare/Optum.
+(Please note, Gladstone is not in network for Medicaid [Medical Assistance] or Medicare.)
+Patients may file for individual reimbursement if their insurance company is not one of these.
 If your provider works with your insurance company, your fee will simply be your copay once you’ve met your health plan’s annual deductible amount.
 Otherwise, your charges will be as below:

 In general, you own your health information, and (with some exceptions) you can choose who receives this and who doesn’t.
 As a rule, your treatment is best when all your healthcare providers have the ability to communicate with each other.
 To this end, your Gladstone provider will want you to complete written releases of information so that he can contact your primary care provider, psychotherapist, and other medical professionals with whom you’re working.